 Most fans expected that Spielberg, director of every Indy film so far, would return to helm the fifth installment; in fact, it seemed as though Spielberg was considering the job for some time.
 However, in 2020, the still-unproduced movie fell into the hands of a different director: James Mangold.

 At this point, the screenplay saw yet another change of hands.
 Mangold took the reins in this department alongside screenwriting partners and brothers Jez and John-Henry Butterworth.
 In a more harmonious fashion (in more ways than one), John Williams is returning to score the picture.

 Indiana Jones 5‘s Cast

 Early resistance notwithstanding, Harrison Ford ultimately signed on to revive the character of Indy proper.
-This time, he’d be joined by a slew of exciting costars.
+This time, he’s be joined by a slew of exciting costars.
 Topping the list: Fleabag creator and No Time to Die writer Phoebe Waller-Bridge, who costarred in the aforementioned Solo; and Mads Mikkelsen (per Deadline), ever the welcome entry in any anticipated project.
-Also on board (per The Hollywood Reporter): Narcos‘ Boyd Holbrook, and the MCU’s Shaunette Renée Wilson and Thomas Kretschmann.
+Also on board (per The Hollywood Reporter): Narcos‘ Boyd Holbrook and the MCU’s Shaunette Renée Wilson and Thomas Kretschmann.
 (She played a Dora Milaje; he played Baron von Strucker.)
-In the latest high-profile casting is Antonio Banderas, per Deadline.
-Like the others, his character is currently under wraps.
+The latest high-profile casting for the movie is Antonio Banderas, per Deadline.

 Indiana Jones 5‘s Release Date